Query expansion techniques for information retrieval: A survey: Classification of Query Expansion Approaches

 \subsubsection{Linguistic-based Approaches}

-The approaches in this category analyze the expansion features such as lexical, morphological, semantic and syntactic term relationships to reformulate or expand the initial query terms.
-They use thesaurus, dictionaries, ontologies, Linked Open Data(LOD) cloud or other similar knowledge resources such as WordNet or ConceptNet.
+The approaches in this category analyze the expansion features such as lexical, morphological, semantic and syntactic term relationships, to reformulate or expand the initial query terms.
+They use thesauruses, dictionaries, ontologies, Linked Open Data (LOD) cloud or other similar knowledge resources such as WordNet or ConceptNet.

-Word stemming is one of the first and among the most influential query expansion approaches in linguistic association to reduce the inflected word from its root word.
+Word stemming is one of the first and among the most influential QE approaches in linguistic association to reduce the inflected word from its root word.
 The stemming algorithm (e.g., \cite{porter1980algorithm}) can be utilized either at retrieval time or at indexing time.
-When used during retrieval, terms from initially retrieved document are picked, and then, these terms are harmonized to the morphological types of query terms (e.g., \cite{krovetz1993viewing,paice1994evaluation}).
-When used during indexing time, document word stems are picked, and then, these words are harmonized to the query root word stems (e.g., \cite{hull1996stemming}).
-Morphological approach is an ordered way of studying internal structure of the word.
-It has been shown to give better result than the stemming approach \cite{bilotti2004works,moreau2007automatic}, however, it requires querying to be done in a structured way.
+When used during retrieval, terms from initially retrieved documents are picked, and then, these terms are harmonized with the morphological types of query terms (e.g., \cite{krovetz1993viewing,paice1994evaluation}).
+When used during indexing time, document word stems are picked, and then, these words are harmonized with the query root word stems (e.g., \cite{hull1996stemming}).
+A morphological approach is an ordered way of studying the internal structure of the word.
+It has been shown to give better results than the stemming approach \cite{bilotti2004works,moreau2007automatic}, however, it requires querying to be done in a structured way.